-LB presents the Full Story of a football Legend who is best known by the Nickname; ‘Fenomeno’.
-Our Ronaldo Luis Nazario de Lima Childhood Story plus Untold Biography Facts brings to you full account of notable events from his childhood time till date.
-Analysis involves his life story before fame, family life and many OFF and ON-Pitch little known facts about him.
-Lets Begin.
+LB presents the Full Story of a Football Legend who is best known by the Nickname; ‘Fenomeno’.
+Our Ronaldo Luis Nazario de Lima Childhood Story Plus Untold Biography Facts brings to you a full account of notable events from his childhood time till date.

 Ronaldo Luis Nazario de Lima was born on the 18th of September 1976 in Rio de Janeiro, Brazil by his father, Nelio Nazario de Lima, Snr and mother, Sonia dos Santos Barata.
 He was the third child of the couple.

 Ronaldo Luis Nazario de Lima came from a poor family who struggled to send him to school.
 He was recognized as a child prodigy in his growing years mostly in the area of academics.
 His progress and good performance at school reached its climax till the age of 11 when the unexpected happened.

 His parents, Nélio Nazário de Lima and Sônia dos Santos Barata, separated and went their various ways when he was only 11.
 Having no one to take care of him, Ronaldo Luis Nazario de Lima had to drop out of school.

 As at that time, the only way to earn little monies was to play street soccer competitions.
 He found love in football in the quest to survive.